RejectedFrASELS/RepChecker/README.md

 Also you need to have Python 3 and need to install requirements using ```pip install -r requirements.txt```

-You can use the script in different ways.<br>
+You can use the script in different ways.
+I added some values for you to test in 'target-list.txt'<br>

 Options included in script:
 ```